Private Letter Ruling (PLR): Definition & Overview

 When Will a Private Letter Ruling Not Be Issued?

-A PLR will not get issued if the taxpayer is being audited in any way.
-However, taxpayers can receive assistance if they are under audit and are unsure of certain situations.
+A PLR will not get issued if the taxpayer is being currently audited.
+However, taxpayers can receive assistance if they are under audit and unsure of certain situations.

 How Would I Obtain a Private Letter Ruling (PLR)?

-The best thing you can do before moving too far ahead is get familiar with the Revenue Procedure that’s published by the IRS.
-It includes guidelines and information about specific processes and sample request letter templates.
+The best thing you can do before requesting a ruling is to familiarize yourself with the Revenue Procedure that’s published by the IRS.
+It includes guidelines, information about applicable processes, and sample request letter templates.